kamo-naoyuki/espnet/doc/installation.md

     $ cd <espnet-root>/tools
     $ make CPU_ONLY=0
     ```

-### Step 3) [Option] Manual installation
+### Step 3) [Option] Installation of custom modules
+Some packages used only for specific task, e.g. Transducer ASR, Japanese TTS, or etc. are not installed by default,
-If you are stuck in some troubles when installation, you can also install them ignoring the Makefile.
+so if you meet some installation error when running these recipe, you need to install them optionally.

 Note that the Python interpreter used in ESPnet experiments is written in `<espnet-root>/tools/activate_python.sh`,
 so you need to activate it before installing python packages.